-3.3 Challenges to food production: an overview
+3.4 Threats to food security: an overview

 As we have learned, food security (the consistent access and availability of an adequately nutritious food supply) depends on a number of factors.
 In some places, these factors are in a state of flux, and food security is under constant threat.